sensedeep/custom-metrics/README.md

 ## Metrics Scoping

-You can scope metrics by chosing unique namespaces for different applications or services, or by using various dimensions for applications/services.
+You can scope metrics by choosing unique namespaces for different applications or services, or by using various dimensions for applications/services.
 This is the preferred design pattern.

 You can also scope metrics by selecting a unique `owner` property via the CustomMetrics constructor.
-This property is used, in the primary key of metric items.
+This property is used in the primary key of metric items.
 This owner defaults to **'default'**.

 ```javascript
 const cartMetrics = new CustomMetrics({